What Is the Maximum Back Pay for Disability? Your Complete Guide to Retroactive Benefits

 Key Takeaways

-• Maximum SSDI back pay extends 12 months before application date, while SSI has no limit but starts from filing date
+- Maximum SSDI back pay extends 12 months before the application date, while SSI has no limit, but starts from the filing date

-• Documentation quality directly impacts onset date determination and total retroactive benefit amounts
+- Documentation quality directly impacts the onset date determination and the total retroactive benefit amounts